JustC0des/semantic-release-backmerge/README.md

 Setting this option will force-push the commits from back-merge onto the develop branch.

 **Warning:** This will override commits that are not in the develop branch, so make sure that really is what you want!

+#### `skipPipeline`

+Setting this option will skip the CI/CD pipeline on the target branch of the back-merge.

 #### `clearWorkspace`